-An abrasive bit is not needed to shape soft gel enhancements, and finally, I also realized that if I wanted to do full removals then a gentle safe gel removal bit would be crucial.
+An abrasive bit is not needed to shape soft gel enhancements, I realized that, if I wanted to do full removals, then a gentle safe gel removal bit would be crucial.
 One that could make minimal contact with the nail without causing damage.

-#1 Cuticle Bits
+- #1 Cuticle Bits

-#2 A Buffing Bit
+- #2 A Buffing Bit

-#3 A Shaping Bit
+- #3 A Shaping Bit

-#4 a Removal Bit
+- #4 A Removal Bit

-Now I want to say this now so that you don’t suffer later.
+Now, I want to say this so that you don’t suffer later.

-Your efile’s hand piece will not make the right contact with the bit and may make more vibration than normal or it will not rotate at all.
+Your efile’s handpiece will not make the right contact with the bit and may make more vibration than normal or it will not rotate at all.
 This is like a golden piece of information, take note.

 My thinking behind cuticle bits after serving over 1000 different hands is simple…

 You either have a client with thick stubborn cuticles or one with very little or thin cuticles.
 A smaller portion will be somewhere in between!

-And when we say cuticles we are talking about dry skin, sometimes invisible, on the actual nail plate.
+When we say cuticles we are talking about dry, sometimes invisible, dead skin on the actual nail plate.

-Favorite efile Bit #1
+Favorite Bit #1

 This one I typically use for thicker, stubborn cuticles who refuse to be pushed out of the way.

-Now I’m sure that at first glance this does not seem like the obvious cutible bit.
-But believe me, it does the work for you better than anything else other than the Sciver bit.
+Now I’m sure that at first glance this does not seem like the obvious cuticle bit, but believe me, it does the work for you better than anything else other than the Sciver bit.

-I know that with the popularity of the russian manicure you’re inclined to dive deep into more pointed and skinny bits, but I promise you, you don’t need those bits for the majority of your clientele which means that more often than not you create more work for yourself than you need to.
+I know that with the popularity of the Russian manicure you’re inclined to dive deep into more pointed and skinny bits, but I promise you, you don’t need those bits for the majority of your clientele which means that more often than not you create more work for yourself than you need to.